Napa Chamber of Commerce Report: Napa welcome center promotes art, and self care in wine country

 Others agree.
 For example, the Napa Valley Welcome Center recently hosted its own "art" break.

-On Friday, Sept.
-1, the city of Napa’s Napa Makes, Visit Napa Valley, and Color Theory came together to give us big kids a chance at our own creation.
+On Sept.
+1, the city of Napa’s Napa Makes, Visit Napa Valley and Color Theory came together to give us big kids a chance at our own creation.
 Participants decorated a shatterproof wine glass to take home, for free.

 So, take some time for fun, and for art, and for self-care.
 You won’t regret it.